Doctor in a white coat checking the time, symbolizing long wait times in healthcare in Quebec.

 🧭 Final Thoughts: The Good, the Bad, and What to Expect

-That said, there’s peace of mind knowing that if something serious does happen, you’re covered.
-You just need a bit more patience, planning, and flexibility than what we’re used to in Korea or other countries with a private-based model.
+Also, while care is technically ‘free,’ many crucial services for child healthcare, like routine dental care, certain eye care, or private therapy, aren’t fully covered unless you have additional private insurance.
+And ER visits in Quebec?
+You might wait hours unless it’s a truly life-threatening situation.
+That said, there’s immense peace of mind knowing that if something serious does happen, you’re financially covered by the Canadian healthcare system.
+You just need a bit more patience, planning, and flexibility than what we’re used to in countries with a private-based model.

 Similar Posts